About Duchenne UK

 Duchenne UK is committed to continuing to drive momentum to deliver treatments to help this generation of those with Duchenne muscular dystrophy.

-In 5 years we have spent £6.5m and committed £3.5m to fund and accelerate research.
+In 7 years we have committed £14m to fund and accelerate research.
+90p in every £1 raised is allocated to research to End Duchenne.

 For more information please visit our website.